-Housed at the SFU School of Communications, Creative Publics Lab reimagines the university tutorial as an incubator for new political practices.
-That means we bring together post-secondary students with local practitioners to work on experimental art and media projects aimed at engaging the public in issues of local concern.
+Housed at the SFU School of Communications, Creative Publics Lab is an emergent project that reimagines the university as place to develop new political practices.
+The lab brings together post-secondary students with local practitioners to work on experimental art, design and media projects aimed at developing new political practices that engage local communities in issues of public concern.

 Why is Creative Publics Lab necessary?

 Despite spending more time in postsecondary institutions than any generation before and being the most educated generation of all time, students leave undergraduate programs without learning basic skills for media-based community organizing and applied political communication.